havk64/Betty-on-Emacs/README.md

 The script `install.sh` uses [GNU Stow](https://www.gnu.org/software/stow/) which is a tool for managing the
 installation of multiple software packages in the same run-time directory tree,
-thus, a reliable and secure tool to manage packages or dotfiles.
+thus, a reliable and secure tool to manage dotfiles too.

 Running the `install.sh` script will create symlinks in the `~/.emacs.d`
 directory pointing to the files in this repo.
 Hence you don't need to copy or